ashioyajotham/interp/neural-net-numpy/README.md

 ## Overview
 A from-scratch implementation of backpropagation using only NumPy.
 Built to understand the fundamentals of neural networks by implementing gradient descent and the chain rule.

+* Backpropagation is the process of calculating the gradient of the loss function with respect to the weights of the network.

 ## Features
 - Dense layers with customizable units
 - ReLU and Softmax activations